josiahbryan/yass-orm/README.md

 ---

+- 2024-11-03

+- (fix) Added explicit warning if you pass more than 3 args to 'findOrCreate' because that would be useless to do anyway.

 - 2024-05-02

   - (feat) Added `setOnConnectRetryFailed` to catch retry failure and customize how the library responds.
 By default, we now call `process.exit(1)` on the assumption that the app will restart.